 (1) Power of Attorney.
-On September 6, 2018, each shareholder of Puyi Bohui, executed Power of Attorney agreement with WFOE and Puyi Bohui, whereby shareholders of Puyi Bohui irrevocably appoint and constitute WFOE as their attorney-in-fact to exercise on the shareholders' behalf any and all rights that shareholders of Puyi Bohui have in respect of their equity interests in Puyi Bohui.
-These two Power of Attorney documents became effective on September 6, 2018 and will remain irrevocable and continuously effective and valid as long as the original shareholders of Puyi Bohui remains as the Shareholders of Puyi Bohui.
+On September 6, 2018, Mr. Yu Haifeng and Ms. Yang Yuanfen, then shareholders of Puyi Bohui, each executed a Power of Attorney Agreement with WFOE and Puyi Bohui, whereby such then shareholders of Puyi Bohui irrevocably appointed and constituted WFOE as their attorney-infact to exercise on the then shareholders' behalf any and all rights that such then shareholders of Puyi Bohui have in respect of their equity interests in Puyi Bohui.
+As of the date of this Annual Report, Mr. Yu Haifeng's power of attorney shall remain effective, while Ms. Yang Yuanfen's has ceased to be effective since WFOE has duly purchased Ms. Yang Yuanfen's 0.96% equity interest in Puyi Bohui by exercising its exclusive option under the Exclusive Option Agreement on June 30, 2022.
+Mr. Yu Haifeng's Power of Attorney document has become effective since September 6, 2018 and will remain irrevocable and continuously effective and valid as long as Mr. Yu Haifeng shall remain as shareholder of Puyi Bohui.